Quick Answer

 - Medication side effect management, where certain drugs deplete key vitamins or minerals

-Who Should Not Receive IV Vitamin Therapy
+Who Should Reconsider IV Vitamin Therapy?

 Certain conditions require special caution or disqualify a patient entirely.
 These include kidney disease (particularly relevant for high-dose vitamin C, which is metabolized into oxalate), glucose-6-phosphate dehydrogenase (G6PD) deficiency, active heart failure with fluid restrictions, and known hypersensitivity to any component of the intended formula.
 That is why a physician-led intake process is not optional.
 It is a safety requirement.